mbabarsajjad/deep-reinforcement-navigation-project/README.md

-# Train an Agent to Navigate in a Large Square World
+# Project 1 of Udacity's Deep Reinforcement Learning nanodegree program

-Project 1 of Udacity's Deep Reinforcement Learning nanodegree program.
+## Train an Agent to Navigate in a Large Square World

 ![](navigation_gif.gif)